 Well prepared soil will greatly support healthy plants and flower production.
 Adding organic matter before planting provides nutrients, helps moisture retention and seed germination.
 Break down any clumps of dirt and rake the area smooth.
 Follow seed packet directions for planting.

 Compacted Clay or excessively rocky soils reduce germination rates and make it difficult for annuals to get started.
-To support healthy robust plants that will provide an abundance of blooms, amend clay soil with a 2-3” layer of compost dug in about 10” deep.
+To support healthy robust plants that will provide an abundance of blooms, amend clay soil with a 2-3” layer of compost.
 This will provide the right medium to support germination, moisture levels and growth.
-Amending soils early in the season or even the prior fall is ideal because the compost has time to break down and enrich the soil.
+Amending soils early in the season or the prior fall is ideal for prepping your annual cutting garden.

 Clear the space and remove weeds first.
 Trying to remove weeds around seedlings risks pulling them out with the weed.
 Weeds are strong and have vast root systems under the soil.
 Seedling roots get tangled in them and can be pulled out with the weed.
-Worst case, if you have a small seedling that has a hearty weed growing next to it, cut the weed off at ground level until the annual can develop enough strength to hold its own, then remove the weed at a later date.
+If you have a small seedling that has a hearty weed growing next to it, cut the weed off at ground level until the annual can develop enough strength to hold its own, then remove the weed at a later date.

 If you are making a formal bed for your annuals, or want them growing only in a particular area, define the area before planting seeds.
 String tied to stakes or branches, or even a hose temporarily laid on the ground to define the edge is all you need.

 Maintaining the annual flower garden

 Do not over-fertilize the plants as they grow or you could promote more lush green foliage growth than flower buds.
 An application of fertilizer in the soil when first planted should be sufficient.
 Another application of annual plant fertilizer mid-season is acceptable if the plants appear to need a boost.